20+ Football Fundraising Ideas to Score More Support

 Additional Resources

-Fundraising for your football team doesn’t have to be something your team dreads, especially when it can be a vital part of having a successful season.
+Fundraising for your football team can be an exciting process, and it’s a vital part of having a successful season.
 With a platform like 99Pledges, fundraising is simplified so all you have to worry about is finding donors and having fun at your event.
-If you’re looking for more sports fundraising ideas, take a look at the following resources: